cornell-dti/dev.cornelldti.org/docs/assignments-semester-plan.md

 - Detailed, sprint-by-sprint breakdown
 - Feasible given current team
 - Manageably-sized tasks, assigned to team members where possible
+- A list of features and fixes you plan to implement triaged by importance and difficulty.

 100%: Contribution was above expectations for that member of the team.